 Neil Corbin celebrates 15 years as Project Manager with Open

-How did you start your career in construction?
+How did you start your career as Project Manager?

-I started as a general site labourer at the age of 21 and moved into bathroom fitting at 23 before joining Open Contracts as a trainee PM at the age of 26.
+I started as a general site labourer at the age of 21 and moved into bathroom fitting at 23 before joining Open Contracts as a trainee Project Manager at the age of 26.

 What is a typical day at work like for you?